Bicast leather: Production and features

 The hide material used in the making of bicast is usually a portion of the fibrous, lower grade of leather that remains when the higher-grade grain layer is split off.

 Bicast leather is produced by building up a layer of plastic (typically polyurethane) on top of an embossed release paper known as casting paper.
-The embossing is usually giving the appearance of top grain leather, although it may be smooth depending on the desired finish.
-The plastic layer may optionally include: pigment, foams of various consistencies, and adhesives.
-Split leather is then applied and pressed onto the plastic, which may have been dried.
+Split leather is then pressed into the plastic.
 After the resultant bicast leather has cured, the casting paper is removed, and optionally re-used.
+The embossing usually gives the appearance of top grain leather, although it may be smooth depending on the desired finish.

 New bicast leather can have a chemical odor, but this typically dissipates about a week after the piece is exposed to air.

 The use of terms like "genuine leather" or "100% leather" in relation to bicast treatment is considered a misrepresentation and therefore not permitted in some countries, including the UK, Denmark, and New Zealand.

 Furniture manufacturers say that the main benefit of bicast leather is its surface appearance at a low price.
 With constant use, however, the polyurethane layer may crack and split free of its backing, and abrasion may cause large unsightly marks.